 On a more personal level, Pike has played a huge role in making me the man I am today.
 Associating myself with these guys has driven me to push myself out of my comfort zone, and to be the best man I can be.
 It has given me strong friendships that I would not trade for the world.
 Overall, it has helped me maximize my college experience, and I know it has for many men before me.
 I strongly urge freshmen and sophomores to consider Greek life and Pike, for it can be a priceless experience.

 We encourage and appreciate any recommendations for potential young men who you think would be good for Pike.
-Contact Michael Ilg with any recommendations or questions about events.
+Contact Alex Breidenbach with any recommendations or questions about events.

 Each chapter of The Pi Kappa Alpha Fraternity recognizes the Fraternity's Standards, which include a standard of absolutely no hazing.

 Many have experienced hazing in high school, either as a new member of an athletic team, a school band or a school social group.
 Hazing is often glorified in movies, and can take many forms.
 The most serious is direct physical abuse, such as being paddled, to a milder form, such as push-ups, to subtler approaches, such as drinking games.